stanford-oval/genie-cloud/doc/thingpedia-device-intro-example-commands.md

 }
 ```

-Similar to device class, the name of the dataset is as defined in the device metadata
+Similar to the device class, the name of the dataset is as defined in the device metadata
 with the `@` sign.

 Instead of writing full programs, we write parts using code snippet syntax introduced in